 80 mg vial

-Each single use vial contains 80 mg degarelix powder as degarelix acetate.
+Each single-use vial contains 80 mg of degarelix powder as degarelix acetate.
 Nonmedicinal ingredients: mannitol, pre-filled syringe containing sterile water for injection.

 120 mg vial

-Each single use vial contains 120 mg degarelix powder as degarelix acetate.
+Each single-use vial contains 120 mg of degarelix powder as degarelix acetate.
 Nonmedicinal ingredients: mannitol, pre-filled syringe containing sterile water for injection.

 How should I use this medication?

 The usual starting dose of degarelix is 240 mg injected subcutaneously (under the skin) as 2 injections of 120 mg each.
 After this initial dose, the recommended dose is 80 mg injected subcutaneously every month.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Treating the symptoms of cancer that is dependent on hormones for growth requires a constant level of testosterone suppression.
 To achieve this, it is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive degarelix, contact your doctor as soon as possible to reschedule your appointment.